CAMDgraz/SmarTSzyme_plugin/README.md

 3. In the *Install New Plugin* tab click the *Choose File...* button.
 Select the **plugin.zip** file created before.

 ## How to use
 The plugin has been designed to aid the user in the first step of the workflow followed in [SmarTSzyme](https://github.com/CAMDGraz/SmarTSzyme) along with the visualization of the results.
+It can be loaded by clicking Plugin > SmarTSzyme v1.0.
+A new window will open.

 The initial window of the SmarTSzyme-GUI consists of four options: Measurements, sMD setup, sMD results, and SmarTSzyme.